Platform

 • Academic institutions

-• Corporations (businesses, consulting companies, and industry organizations)
+• Corporations and businesses

 • Indigenous communities and organizations